Website Development and App Design

 The truth is that asking that question is a little like asking “How long is a piece of string”, and the answer is “It depends”.

-There are many factors that weigh in on the question, but a few of the most important ones to consider are:
+There are many factors that weigh in on the question of website development, but a few of the most important ones to consider are:

 What’s your business goal?